alexholcombe/EPC18sympos/index.md

 2.00 **Preregistration is cramping my style... is it worth it?**  - Kim Ransley (PhD student, the University of Sydney)

-3.00 **Reproducible data analysis with R and RMarkdown** - Charles Ludowici (PhD student, the University of Sydney)
+3.00 **Reproducible data analysis with R and RMarkdown** - Charles Ludowici (PhD student, the University of Sydney) CANCELLED DUE TO ILLNESS

 4.00 **Doing Bayesian statistics with JASP** - Associate Professor Chris Donkin (UNSW Australia)